Converting Uncertainty into Reality ET CIO Annual Conclave 2020

 Further, He highlighted how Airlines have lagged behind in pursuit of digital sweepstakes and how they can leverage technology to maintain and improve low margin Businesses.

 Next up was Mr Ripu Bajwa, Director & General Manager – Data Protection Solutions, Dell EMC India & the theme for his address was ‘The Architects of Innovation.’
 Mr Bajwa talked about how the data has increased exponentially across all the strata and the emerging technologies like AI hold the key to retrieve data fast, comply to norms, store it, ensure that it is not exposed.

-He emphasized the need for a more decentralized approach to infuse elasticity in the IT architecture and serve the customers’ need.
+He emphasized the need for a more decentralized approach to infuse elasticity in the IT architecture and serve the customers’ needs.
 He opined that Multi-cloud and distributed core is the future to power organizations so that they can transform faster than their competitors, ensure workplace modernization, provide modern service delivery & consistent operations.

-After these enlightening sessions on the vulnerabilities and the X-factor that technologies bring to the table, it was time for the highly-anticipated – panel discussion on VUCA.
+After these enlightening sessions on the vulnerabilities and the X-factor that technologies bring to the table, it was time for the highly-anticipated – a panel discussion on VUCA.